 The Department of Insurance was created as a separate agency in 1968 (Laws 1968, Chapter 197).
 In order to create the Department, a constitutional amendment was necessary because the Department would assume authority for licensing, control and supervision of domestic and foreign insurers, a power that had been solely the jurisdiction of the Corporation Commission.
 Proposition 106, amending Article 15 of the state Constitution, was approved by voters in the general election of November 1968.
 It transferred the authority to regulate insurance companies from the Corporation Commission (by modifying the first paragraph of Section 5) to the Department of Insurance (by adding the second paragraph to Section 5).
 The second paragraph also authorized establishment of the Department of Insurance and required the Governor to appoint the department director.

 The Department of Insurance has remained a separate agency since 1968, and has been subject to sunset review several times.
 The Department was most recently continued for ten years, pursuant to Laws 2010, Chapter 13.

 Laws 2017, Chapter 190 created a dispute resolution process to address surprise out-of-network bills and required the Department to develop an arbitration procedure to resolve disputes.
-Surprise out-of-network bill is a bill for a health care service that was provided in a network facility by a health care provider that is not a contracted provider and that meets one of the requirements listed in statute.
+A “surprise out-of-network bill” is a bill for a health care service that was provided in a network facility by a health care provider that is not a contracted provider and that meets one of the criteria listed in statute.
 Various changes were made the following year to the statutory provisions adopted in 2017.
 See Laws 2018, Chapter 272.
 The measures became effective on January 1, 2019.

 Laws 2018, Chapter 32 modified the qualifications to serve as director of the Department by removing the state residency requirement.